1. Introduction

 Individuals and organisations joining ACCAN retain their identity and are able to advocate on their own or their members’ behalf.
 ACCAN is an important forum in which consumer concerns and views can be debated and shared and, as much as possible, resolved.

-The ACCAN constitution was created in 2008 and amended in 2012.
+The ACCAN constitution was created in 2008 and was last amended in 2023.

 The Strategic Plan provides insights into ACCAN’s mission, values and strategic goals.
 The Plan will direct the organisation’s work for the next three (3) years and sets out how ACCAN will achieve its mission of available, accessible and affordable communications that enhance the lives of consumers.